philipturner/ue5-nanite-macos/README.md

 Follow [this guide](https://docs.unrealengine.com/5.0/en-US/downloading-unreal-engine-source-code), starting with step 3 of "Downloading the Source Code".
 The instructions below are adapted from [another guide](https://docs.unrealengine.com/5.0/en-US/building-unreal-engine-from-source), which is slightly outdated; no `UE4Editor` or `UE5Editor` scheme exists.
 Do not run through the latter guide.

 Click <b>Menu Bar > Product > Build</b>.
-The command fails because an `Info.plist` is not generated.
+The command fails\* because an `Info.plist` is not generated.
 In the project navigator, select <b>Engine > UE5</b>.
 Click the <b>Build Settings</b> tab, then look at <b>TARGETS</b> on the left.
 Select <b>UE5</b>, which has a gray (not blue) App Store icon next to it.
 In the build settings search bar, type "generate info".
 Only one setting pops up: "Generate Info.plist File".
 Change its value from "No" to "Yes".

+> \*This failure only happens on Xcode 14 beta.

 Click <b>Menu Bar > Product > Build</b>.
 Building should take on the order of 10 - 30 minutes.
 In the activity monitor, 8-10 `clang` processes should use 100% of the CPU for several minutes.
 If they max out at 50% of the CPU, something is going wrong.

 Click <b>Menu Bar > Product > Run</b>.
 Give Unreal Editor permission to access `Documents`.
-The application will shut down after accessing a nonexistent `YES/YES.uproject`; check the Xcode console to validate that the failure happens.
+The application will shut down\* after accessing a nonexistent `YES/YES.uproject`; check the Xcode console to validate that the failure happens.
 Now, navigate to this path in Finder and double-click the `UnrealEditor` application.

 ```
 /Users/<your username>/Documents/UnrealEngine/UnrealEngine/Engine/Binaries/Mac
 ```

+> \*This failure happens on both Xcode 13 (from the Mac App Store) and Xcode 14 beta.

 After some time, the "Unreal Project Browser" window appears.